 SEA theme Commentary, Site A: Wings Nursery, Lidsey Road (HELAA ref: Site 32) Historic Environment Regarding the historic environment, the site does not contain any nationally or locally designated heritage assets or features.
 The nearest nationally designated assets to the site are Grade II listed buildings located along Westergate Street (approximately 500m to the north of the site).
 Similarly, the site does not contain and is not within proximity to any features listed on the Historic Environment Record (HER) for West Sussex.
 In this respect, the nearest feature 'Woodgate Railway Station' (monument ID: MWS5682) is located approximately 150m to the north east of the site.
 Land, Soil and Water Resources A recent agricultural land classification assessment has not been undertaken on the site.
 However, the regional agricultural land classification map for South East England (published by Natural England) indicates that the site is underlain by Grade 2 (very good) agricultural land which is some of the 'best and most versatile' (BMV) land for agricultural purposes.
 However, the site does contain some areas of previously developed land, including a glasshouse and residential dwelling.
 This will promote the efficient use of land in the eastern section of the site.
 Regarding the water environment, the site is within the Aldingbourne Rife Surface Water Nitrate Vulnerable Zone (NVZ).
 The site is not within a groundwater source protection zone (SPZ) and is not within proximity to a chalk stream.
 The site could potentially overlap with the Sharp Sand and Gravel Mineral Safeguarding Area (MSA).
 However, it is difficult to be certain due to the scale of the map presented within Appendix E of the Joint Minerals Local Plan for West Sussex.
-Population and Community Allocation of the site will contribute positively towards meeting local housing needs.
-Planning application AL/32/19/OUT for the erection of 55 dwellings on the site was permitted with conditions in October 2019.
-The site is also adjacent to strategic site allocation SD5 within the Arun Local Plan.
-Services and facilities located within 500m to the site boundary (along Westergate Street) include the 'Prince of Wales' public house, Aldingbourne Post Office and Aldingbourne Primary School.
-Westergate village centre has the broadest range of services, facilities and amenities in the parish.
-Health and Wellbeing approximately 2km to the nort h east ' Spor ts Centre, play park, and tennis club are Transportation Access into the northern section of the site is achievable via a track extending westwards from the A29 (Lidsey Road).
-The site is located at relative proximity to services and facilities in Westergate village centre which will limit the need for residents to travel for some day-to-day services and facilities. Кеу Likely adverse ef measures) fect (without mitigation Likely positive effect Neutral/no effect Uncertain effect
+Population and Community Health and Wellbeing approximately 2km to the north Sports Centre, play park, and tennis club are Access into the northern section of the site is achievable via a track extending westwards from the A29 (Lidsey Road).
+Transportation The site is located at relative proximity to services and facilities in Westergat village centre which will limit the need for residents to travel for some day-to day services and facilities.
+Key Likely adverse eff measures) ect (without mitigation Likely positive effect Neutral/no effect Uncertain effect